munificent/craftinginterpreters/book/compiling-expressions.md

 ^code consume

-It's similar to `advance()` in that reads the next token.
+It's similar to `advance()` in that it reads the next token.
 But it also validates that the token has an expected type.
 If not, it reports an error.
 This function is the foundation of most syntax errors in the compiler.

 OK, that's enough on the front end for now.